-Regarding the use of national and international instruments on women's reproductive rights, there were low levels of awareness, lack of social support, and lack of a practical law that would not complicate relationship elements with other tribes.
+Regarding the use of national and international instruments on stopping FGM, there were low levels of awareness, lack of social support, and lack of a practical law that would not complicate relationship elements with other tribes.
 There was lack of concerted awareness and concerted efforts to address FGM in a human rights-based approach.
 There was also lack of structures and institutions to popularize the evils associated with FGM by according the victims some degree of special attention.

-5.4 Conclusions
+5.3 Conclusions